 What are OLED monitors?

-OLED monitors are flat computer displays which consist of pixels made from OLEDs (organic light emitting diodes) rather than liquid crystal filled units.
-Unlike computer monitors that use LCD (liquid crystal display) technology, OLED monitors do not require backlighting to function.
-The principle of OLED technology is that when current flows between a cathode and an anode, an emissive layer of organic molecules (e.g. polyaniline, green in diagram) sandwiched between these electrodes can become illuminated (electroluminescence).
+OLED monitors are flat computer displays which consist of pixels made from OLEDs (Organic Light Emitting Diodes) rather than liquid crystal filled units.
+Unlike LCD (Liquid Crystal Display) technology, OLED does not require backlighting to function.
+The principle of this technology is that when current flows between a cathode and an anode, an emissive layer of organic molecules (e.g. polyaniline, green in diagram) sandwiched between these electrodes can become illuminated (electroluminescence).
 For this to happen efficiently, a layer known as the conductive layer (orange in diagram), made up of organic plastic molecules such as polyfluorene, lies between the emissive layer and the anode.
 The anode is positively charged and therefore draws electrons from the conductive layer, leaving the conductive layer with a positive charge that draws electrons from the emissive layer.
 Light is emitted as a by-product, in a process known as electrophosphorescence.
-The OLED process is explained in the diagram below:

-OLED process diagram
+OLED process diagram (credit: HowStuffWorks)

-The OLED layers described above total a thickness of around 100-500 nanometres, which is around 100 times thinner than human hair.
+The layers described above total a thickness of around 100-500 nanometres, which is around 100 times thinner than human hair.
 This makes them extremely fragile and hence they must be supported by an additional substrate layer.
-This substrate is usually clear plastic, foil or glass of varying thickness, and must be transparent, like the anode, so that the emitted light can be seen on the OLED monitor screen.
+This substrate is usually clear plastic, foil or glass of varying thickness, and must be transparent, like the anode, so that the emitted light can be seen on the screen.
 The layering of an OLED cell can be seen below:

-OLED cell diagram
+OLED cell diagram (credit: HowStuffWorks)

 Types of OLED screen